axelvaldez/radical-companies/_posts/model/2023-03-13-from-agreement-to-relationships.markdown

 <h1>Not a Contract</h1>
  <p>Rather than creating an <em>agreement</em>, which people can interpret as a contract, we are creating an Explicit Relationship.
 Of course, contracts can be <em>enforced</em>, but when it comes to relationships force does not apply and we don&rsquo;t want to inject it into it.
 On the other hand, we do want to make relationships as explicit as possible.</p>
  <p>What is often lacking in the world is your <em>explicit</em> expression of yourself.
-A limited amount of it may come out during arguments, <span class="_quotespan">&hellip; that&rsquo;s the way I am.</span> But, in general, the rest of it never gets expressed out in the open.</p>
+A limited amount of it may come out during arguments, <span class="_quotespan">&hellip; that&rsquo;s the way I am.</span> But, in general, most of it never gets expressed out in the open.</p>
  <p>Of course, whatever you say about yourself is a snapshot of the way you feel at this moment in time.
 It is not the &ldquo;true you&rdquo; for long and will change tomorrow or the day after.
 But it is a place to start.</p>

 <h1>Explict Relationships</h1>